4-DMAPandSadness/EfsTA/User Guide.md

 <img src="/images/GUI/GTA.png" width="49%"/> <img src="/images/GUI/GTA WI.png" width="49%"/>
 </p>

-Here the kinetic models on which the analysis is based can be input in three different ways.
+Here the kinetic models on which the analysis is based on can be input in three different ways.

 **Preset Models**